trelogan/Data-and-Donuts/README.md

-# :doughnut: Data & Donuts :doughnut:
+# Data & Donuts

-:doughnut: Welcome to Data & Donuts!
+Welcome to Data & Donuts!
 A workshop series for people with data.
 Who love donuts.